Philadelphia Big 5: Original format (1955–2023)

-The Big 5 was formed in 1955, a year after La Salle won the 1954 NCAA basketball tournament.
-The group showcased Philadelphia's basketball talent and helped pay for the upkeep on the Palestra, located on the University of Pennsylvania's campus, where the games historically took place.
-Games were typically scheduled as double or triple-headers.
-All schools agreed to split ticket and concessions revenues equally once Penn was paid for upkeep costs on the Palestra.
-The arrangement promoted already intense intra-city collegiate basketball rivalries dating back three decades or more.
+Jerry Ford, the then-athletic director at the University of Pennsylvania, is credited with originally conceiving the idea of a competition between the five men's college basketball programs in the city of Philadelphia.
+With agreement between the four other athletic directors, the Big 5 was officially announced on November 23, 1954.
+Beginning with the 1955–56 season, a "round-robin city series" would take place at the Palestra (the home arena of the Penn Quakers), which had just been renovated and expanded.
+Games were typically scheduled as double or triple-headers, and all schools agreed to split ticket and concessions revenues equally once Penn was paid for upkeep costs on The Palestra.
+The arrangement promoted already intense intra-city collegiate basketball rivalries dating back three decades or more, the most notable of which including the Holy War between Saint Joseph's and Villanova.

+Using the round-robin format, each team played the four other teams once, and the team(s) with the best record in was then crowned as the Big 5 champion.
+For teams that played each other twice due to being in the same conference, the second matchup between the schools was counted for Big 5 competition.
+No tiebreakers were in place, and as a result, leading teams with identical records were declared shared champions of the Big 5.
+In 1980–81, all five teams finished with a 2–2 record, resulting in a five-way split for the title.

 In 1979, a women's version of the competition began play, following the same round-robin format as the men's.

 During the heyday of the Big 5, many major college programs, especially in the northeastern United States, were independents.
 However, in the 1980s, as the Big East and Atlantic 10 conferences expanded to cover most of the Northeast (Villanova joined the Big East, while Temple, Saint Joseph's, and La Salle joined the Atlantic 10; Penn is a member of the Ivy League), and as college basketball became increasingly driven by television and its need to appeal to a broad national audience, the local character of the Big 5 became a liability.
 Starting with the 1986–87 season, Temple and Villanova began to move their home Big 5 games from the Palestra to their home arenas, and eventually, Temple head coach John Chaney and Villanova head coach Rollie Massimino sought to abandon the round-robin format to schedule more premier non-conference opponents.
-The men's round-robin series ended after the 1990–91 season.
+The full, four-game round-robin men's series ended after the 1990–91 season.